This is the multi-page printable view of this section. Click here to print.

 • Right-click in the 3D view and choose “Reset Horta Rotation” so you are oriented in the default direction

-• Click the “Go to…” button in the Horta Control Center (described in more detail in the previous tutorial)
+• Click the “Go to location…” button in the “VIEWS” section of the Horta Control Center (described in more detail in the previous tutorial)

 • Enter the following coordinates and click OK: [74130,18910,35035]